-Mountain Project's determination of some of the classic, most popular, highest rated routes for Diamond Fork Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Diamond Fork Canyon:

 Featured Route For Diamond Fork Canyon